 This course is the online component associated with ESL 070 Communication Skills.
 It is designed to reinforce the vocabulary development, the conversation skills and public speaking skills taught in ESL 070.
 Students will extend their learning of colloquial English by visiting websites each week.
 They will prepare for conversations and speaking assignments through exploration of websites and online library resources.
 They will participate in online discussions through the course discussion board.
-May be repeated three times.
 (1.4)